'Scary Moms' Are Part Of The Citizen War Against Pollution In Pakistan

 The activist movement really took off in November, says Alam.

-Armed with new sources of data over the past several years, lawyers like Alam have bought forward several cases to the Lahore High Court to demand clean air — including one on November 4 brought by Alam on behalf of his daughter and other children.
-It accused the government of under-reporting the severity of air pollution.
+Armed with new sources of data over the past several years, lawyers such as Alam have brought forward several cases to the Lahore High Court to demand clean air — including one on Nov.
+4 brought by Alam on behalf of his daughter and other children.
+It accused the government of underreporting the severity of air pollution.

-Amnesty International issued an unprecedented call on November 22, asking supporters to write to the Pakistani government to protest the air quality.
-The group argued the human rights of every person in Lahore was at risk.
+Amnesty International issued an unprecedented call on Nov.
+22, asking supporters to write to the Pakistani government to protest the air quality.
+The group argued that the human rights of every person in Lahore were at risk.

 "It's the first time this crisis is being personalized as a human rights crisis," said Rimmel Mohydin, Pakistan campaigner for Amnesty International.